One Hundred Injured Patients

 battling to get help, even creating her own site about it, before a search

-happened to pull up this site and she discovered that there are other people just
+happened to pull up this site and she discovered that there are other people like her.

 We need to link to each other to make it so that her first

-search will connect her with someone.
+search will connect her with other injured patients.
 In order to make injured patients more

-visible, in order to overcome being viewed as rare loners, in order to help
+visible, in order to overcome being loners, in order to help

-newly injured patients find help and information, we propose creating mutual
+newly injured patients find help and information, we need to link together.
+That

 According to